Writer

 An extended instrumental follows from the Blue Drifters as Charley leaves the stage; when he returns after a brief interlude he is full of praise for them: “Don’t they know how to make a ten-dollar cowboy look pretty gooood?”
 But he’s pretty good too when he’s in front of them, as he now proves.
 Taking off his guitar and picking up the microphone, Good Time Charley brings the blues with a sultry, hip-snaking performance of ‘I Feel for You’.

 “Corner me in an alley on a dark night in Manchester,” Crockett says to cheers, “and I’ll tell you I’m a blues singer.”
-The band then pours a groove into ‘Travelin’ Blues’, with Colin Colby’s smooth bass punctuated by Kullen’s trumpet and Charley proving you don’t need to be in a dark alley to find out he’s a blues singer.
+The band then pours a groove into ‘Travelin’ Blues’, with Jacob Marchese’s smooth bass punctuated by Kullen’s trumpet and Charley proving you don’t need to be in a dark alley to find out he’s a blues singer.
 Another band instrumental follows as Charley wipes the sweat from his face with a white towel.

 Charley then proves there’s even more strings to his bow than country and blues and rockabilly, as he pulls on a banjo and picks his way through the traditional folk song ‘Darlin’ Six Months Ain’t Long’.
 It’s followed by ‘Lilly My Dear’, a Crockett original that sounds like he found it buried in the earth after a hundred years, such is its authentic folk appeal.
 The banjo lulls the band into an old-timey shuffle, with wistful touches provided by Kullen Fox – now on accordion.